-- Implantable cardioverter defibrillators (ICDs) have become the mainstay preventive measures of sudden cardiac death (SCD).
-However, there are limited data on rates of appropriate life-saving ICD shock therapies in contemporary real life settings.
-To evaluate the rate of appropriate life-saving ICD shock therapies in a contemporary registry.
-The Israeli ICD Registry includes all implants and other ICD operative procedures, nationwide.
-The present study comprises 2349 consecutive cases who were enrolled in the Registry and prospectively followed up for information regarding survival, hospitalizations and ICD therapies since 2010.
-Kaplan-Meier survival analysis showed that the rate appropriate ICD shock therapy at 30 month follow-up was 2.6% among patients who received an ICD for primary prevention as compared with 7.4% among those who received a device for secondary prevention (log-rank p-value<0.001).
-Rates of appropriate ICD shocks among primary prevention patients were 1.1% at 1-year of follow-up and 2.6% at 30 months, whereas the corresponding rates in the secondary prevention group were 3.8% at 1-year and 7.4% at 30 months (log-rank p-value<0.001).
-A total of 253 (4.8%) patients died during follow-up, 65% due to non-cardiac causes.
-Rates of life-saving appropriate ICD shock therapies among patients implanted with a defibrillator for the primary prevention of SCD in a contemporary real world setting are lower than previously reported.
+- Background Implantable cardioverter-defibrillators (ICDs) have become the mainstay of preventive measures for sudden cardiac death (SCD).
+However, there are limited data on rates of appropriate life-saving ICD shock therapies in contemporary real-life settings.
+Objective The purpose of the study was to evaluate the rate of appropriate life-saving ICD shock therapies in a contemporary registry.
+Methods The Israeli ICD Registry includes all implants and other ICD operative procedures nationwide.
+The present study comprises 2349 consecutive cases who were enrolled in the Registry and prospectively followed up for information regarding survival, hospitalizations, and ICD therapies since 2010.
+Results Kaplan-Meier survival analysis showed that the rate of appropriate ICD shock therapy at 30-month follow-up was 2.6% among patients who received an ICD for primary prevention compared with 7.4% among those who received a device for secondary prevention (log-rank P < .001).
+Rates of appropriate ICD shocks among primary prevention patients were 1.1% at 1-year of follow-up and 2.6% at 30 months, whereas the corresponding rates in the secondary prevention group were 3.8% at 1 year and 7.4% at 30 months (log-rank P < .001).
+A total of 253 patients (4.8%) died during follow-up, 65% of noncardiac causes.
+Conclusion Rates of life-saving appropriate ICD shock therapies among patients implanted with a defibrillator for the primary prevention of SCD in a contemporary real-world setting are lower than reported previously.
 These findings suggest a need for improved risk stratification and patient selection in this population.
-Copyright © 2015.
-Published by Elsevier Inc.